The-Domecode/domecode-opensource/README.md

 - More than **2** sessions on average per user where the users include unregistered users as well.
 - **Upcoming** - Stable Release in October.
 - **Upcoming** - An exclusive blog.
-Apply to become a DomeCode blogger **[here](https://forms.gle/8Q6gQYBJxsKYgxMP7)**.
+Apply to become a DomeCode blogger **[here](https://forms.gle/8Q6gQYBJxsKYgxMP7)**. i

+## Modules part of only the Proprietary repository

+- Coder
+- Fusion
+- Messages and its notification system
+- Upcoming 1v1 features
+- Upcoming Bored! feature
+- Upcoming Help! feature
+- Updated Music Player

+If you want to work on anything apart from the modules present in the open-source repository, please contact us.

+## Features that are part of the open-source repo

+- Notes
+- Tasks
+- Quizzes
+- Forum
+- Resources
+- Upcoming Blog
+- Upcoming User Finder
+- Current Music player
+- Upcoming Blog Platform by DomeCode

+You will be able to contribute to all of these features and they *will be kept* open-source forever.
+You will also be able to contribute to the base front-end of DomeCode without having to apply to be a part of the internal development team.

 ## Setup